 It goes without saying that vacationing with family doesn’t have to break the bank.
 If you’re all aching for a holiday away from home and you didn’t use the last six months to save up as you had planned, don’t fret.
-You’ll be surprised at just how less you can spend with some flexibility, compromises, opportunism, and of course, smart planning.
+You’ll be surprised at just how less you can spend on affordable international vacations with some flexibility, compromises, opportunism, and of course, smart planning.

 Below are five sure ways to have a great family getaway on a budget.

 Vacationing during the holidays can be expensive relative to other times of the year, but then again, the holiday season is always time for deals from hotels, airlines and travel agencies all over the country.
 If you want to spend less on vacation, therefore, keep an eye open for vacation packages and offers.
 Websites like TripAdvisor and TripSavvy can be reliable sources of information regarding the best holiday deals for your family.

 If you’re traveling on a budget, you likely won’t have the most convenient means at your disposal.
 Nevertheless, you can save a significant amount of money by using Amtrak or Greyhound, instead of buying plane tickets or driving yourself.
 If you decide to fly, consider purchasing odd-hour tickets instead of flying during the day.
 Internet sites like Expedia, Travelocity and safair can also help you find cheap rates.

 Vacationing with family means factoring in everyone’s comfort.
 Therefore, while couch-surfing or renting a hostel can save you a good amount of money, neither choice is the best way to go.
 The key here is to find the perfect balance between cheap and practical.